PKStart/pks-api/README.md

 Backend API
 -----------

-### Docker, Heroku
+### Docker, Fly.io
-Production backend is hosted on [Heroku](https://dashboard.heroku.com/apps/pk-start/) as a Docker based application named `pk-start`, and currently using a free dyno.
+Production backend is hosted on [Fly.io](https://fly.io/apps/pk-start) as a Docker based application named `pk-start`, and currently using a free plan.

 The backend project is configured to run as a Docker container.
 Its configuration is in the root `Dockerfile.prod-local`.